 Note that if there were a continue block on the above, it would get executed even on discarded lines.
 If LABEL is omitted, the command refers to the innermost enclosing loop.
+The next EXPR form, available as of Perl 5.18.0, allows a label name to be computed at run time. being otherwise identical to next LABEL.

-next cannot be used to exit a block which returns a value such as $eval \{\}$ , $sub \{\}$ , or $do \{\}$ , and should not be used to exit a grep() or map() operation.
+next cannot be used to exit a block which returns a value such as eval {}, sub {}, or do { }, and should not be used to exit a grep() or map() operation.